Gopher-Industries/Nutrihelp/ai-ml/LLMChatbot/nodejs-chatbot-implementation/Readme.md

 1. Clone the repository:

-sh
 git clone <repository-url>
 cd <repository-directory>

 2. Install Node.js dependencies:

-sh
 npm install

 3. Ensure you have Python installed and the required packages:

-sh
 pip install openai

 ## Configuration

-1. Update the `pythonExecutablePath` in `server.js` to the path of your Python executable:
+1. Update the `pythonExecutablePath` in `server.js` to the path of your Python executable

-javascript:server.js
-startLine: 18
-endLine: 18

-2. Add your OpenAI API key in `chatbot.py`: python:chatbot.py
+2. Add your OpenAI API key in `chatbot.py`
-startLine: 5
-endLine: 5

 ## Usage

 1. Start the Node.js server:

-sh
 node server.js

 2. Open your browser and navigate to `http://localhost:3000`.